giladgray/rocket-engine/README.md

 Pocket
 ======

-> A little game engine that fits in your pocket
+> A little game engine that fits in your pocket.

 ## Development
 1. `npm install`